 Corporate Tax Rates

-Corporate Income Tax is paid in Thailand by companies and partnerships established under Thai laws are subject to income tax on income earned from sources within and outside of Thailand.
+Corporate Income Tax is a direct tax levied by companies and partnerships carrying on business in Thailand or not carrying on business in Thailand but deriving certain types of income from Thailand.
 The juristic companies and partnerships for income tax purposes include, but are not limited to:

 - A branch of a foreign corporation earning from sources within Thailand.